luss/pgmanage/deploy/macosx/README.md

 ## Building
 1. Simply run in command line deploy script:
 ```
-./deploy.sh [pgmanage_version]
+./deploy.sh [pgmanage_version] [branch_name]
 ```
-You can specify version number that will be added to bundle and .dmg file.
+- `pgmanage_version`(*optional*): The version number that will be added to bundle and `.dmg` file.
-It defaults to last version tag from git repository.
+If not provided, the script defaults to the last version tag from Git repository.
+- `branch_name`(*optional*): The Git branch to build from.If not provided, the script defaults to the `master` branch.

-This will create the python virtual environment and install all the required python modules mentioned in the requirements file using pip, build the runtime code and finally create the app bundle and the DMG in ./release.$pgmanage_version directory.
+This will create the python virtual environment and install all the required python modules mentioned in the requirements file using pip, build the runtime code and finally create the app bundle and the DMG in `./release_$pgmanage_version` directory.